 “Portrait of an Artist (Pool with Two Figures)” has long been in private hands (Christie’s has not revealed the identity of the seller) but is still one of Hockney’s most recognizable works.

 The double portrait shows a young man standing on the pool’s edge, looking down at submerged swimmer.
 The swimmer is based on Hockney’s former lover, Californian artist Peter Schlesinger, with whom he had broken up a year prior.
 (A study for the painting sold for $2.1 million at a 2016 Sotheby’s auction.)

-Ahead of its sale in New York on Nov.
-15, the painting was exhibited in Hong Kong, London and Los Angeles.
+Before the painting is offered at Christie’s on Nov.
+15, it will be exhibited in Hong Kong, London and Los Angeles.